 Mary Ann is a registered member of the Yoga Alliance 500 hours, and is a Chopra Certified Instructor.
 She has been studying yoga for over 25 years, and began teaching in 2000.
 She received trainings from The American Yoga Academy 300 hour, Mary Barnes (Pre-Natal) Yoga for Two, Sarah Tomlinson (the Ancient Ayurveda Yoga Series at The Yoga – Ayurveda Institute), Sue Dumais Yoga for Fertility, and The Seven Spiritual Laws of Yoga from the Chopra Center of wellbeing in 2004.
 Chopra Center Journey into Healing, An Ayurvedic immersion.
 Her deep respect for yoga comes in part from her experience working in hematology and open-heart surgery as a Medical Technologist at Hackensack Medical Center where she witnessed first hand the powerful connection between mind and body in the healing process.
 Her classes are a blend of movements that encourage strength, balance and relaxation.
 Mary Ann’s love of nature is her true inspiration.
 Her Tuesday classes are now available right here at the Vista Natural Wellness Center!

-Michelle uses her 25 year career as a Montessori Teacher and 200RYT training with The American Yoga Academy to guide her students and clients into a journey of health and wellness.
-With a passion for education coupled with a warm and loving essence, her classes nourish the body, mind and spirit giving true meaning to the union through yoga.
-Michelle received her Fitness Business Certification from Rutgers University in early 2016.
-She has Reiki I and II Certifications, and has training in Kundalini Children’s Yoga, Yoga Nidra, and Pre-natal Yoga.
-She also holds a Certification in Mindfulness for Well-being and Peak Performance.
-She is currently pursuing a 500RYT by continuing her studies with world renowned International Yoga Therapist, health & wellness expert Claire Diab.
-Her weekly Wednesday evening yoga classes and her every other Saturday morning mediation classes are available right here at the Vista Natural Wellness Center starting late September 2016!
+Michelle Ireland uses her 28 year career as a Montessori Teacher and Training Specialist coupled with her training at The American Yoga Academy to guide her students and clients into a journey of health and wellness.
+With a passion for education and a warm, loving essence, her classes nourish the body, calm the mind and enlighten the spirit giving true meaning to the union through yoga.
+As a 500-hour Registered Yoga Teacher with the Yoga Alliance, Michelle has logged over 800+ hrs teaching.
+Michelle also received her Fitness Business Certification from Rutgers University in early 2016.
+Her other certifications included; Mindful Resilience Training for PTSD, Mindfulness for Well-being and Peak Performance, Reiki I and II, as well as a certification in Yoga and Mindfulness for Children.